zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup_paid.md

   ![](images/create-group.png " ")

 4. In the Create Group dialog box, enter the following:
- - Name: Enter a unique name for your group such as "MicroservicesAdmin”.
+ - **Name**: Enter a unique name for your group such as "MicroservicesAdmin”.
 Note that the group name cannot contain spaces.
- - Description: Enter a description (for example, “New group for microservices workshop”).
+ - **Description**: Enter a description (for example, “New group for microservices workshop”).
- - Click Create.
+ - Click **Create**.
   ![](images/new-group.png " ")

   ![](images/get-new-group.png " ")